jmix-framework/jmix/README.md

 # Setting

-Tenant-specific entity must have an additional attribute which have @TenanId to specify the owner of the data.
+Tenant-specific entity must have an additional attribute with `@TenantId` annotation to specify the owner of the data.
 Note, that the following standard Jmix entities already have an additional column `SYS_TENANT_ID` to support multitenancy:

 * EntityLogItem